suren-m/cw/labs/01_docker/06_authoring_least_privileged_user.md

 ---

-Note: In real world scenarios, make sure to provide sufficient execution rights to the group or the user to run the programs they are supposed to run.
-The user should have just enough permissions to do what they are supposed to do.
-Nothing more.
+Note: In real world scenarios, make sure the user account has just enough rights to the application directory inside the container.

 > See more about best practices here: https://docs.docker.com/develop/develop-images/dockerfile_best-practices/